SabineRiffel/Project-Trading/README.md

 ![05_merged_test_set.png](images/05_merged_test_set.png)
 ### **Stock & Senator Data**
 Senator data was merged and timezones were aligned.
 Trade ranges (e.g. "$15,001 – $50,000") were converted into a midpoint.
 Negative midpoints signifiy a sale of stock, positive signify a stock purchase.
-Trade filing times were parsed into full timestamps.
+Trade filing times were parsed into full timestamp.

 #### **Data Sources**
 - `stock_features.parquet`